 The third eye method is also referred to as the Chakra technique.

-It is one of the traditional methods for lucid dreaming, and it involves focusing on your third eye /the space between your eyebrows/.
+One of the traditional methods for lucid dreaming, it involves focusing on your third eye, or the space between your eyebrows.

 In addition to that, you need to have synchronized breathing in a pattern to help you achieve lucid dreams.